11 Sep Selecting a “Green” Terrazzo Countertop

 If terrazzo is the right material for your countertop, ask yourself the following questions:

 - Is the material within your budget?
-Depending on the size of the countertop and selection of materials, terrazzo countertops can vary in price.
+Depending on the size of the countertop and the selection of materials, terrazzo countertops can vary in price.
 Specialty aggregates such as glass are sometimes priced higher than marble aggregates.
-When considering the long-term durability and design of a countertop, it can be a worthy investment for your kitchen and bathroom space.
+When considering the long-term durability and design of a countertop, it can be a worthy investment for your commercial space.

 - Are you looking for an installer?
 Unsure where to start?
 Concord Terrazzo Company can provide design consultation on any countertop design.
 We have a precast terrazzo shop that can even fabricate the product as well.
 If you are unsure who can install a countertop for your project, we recommend that you ask a terrazzo contractor in your area, the NTMA, or even Concord Terrazzo Company is happy to assist you if needed.